Shopify vs WooCommerce vs BigCommerce: Full Comparison of Popular Platforms

 • Pro ($399/month)

-• Pros: No transaction fees, excellent scalability, and strong SEO tools.
+• Pros: No transaction fees, excellent scalability, strong SEO tools, can sell unlimited products on all plans, unlimited bandwidth for all store visitors.

 What is WooCommerce?